-DOE supports demonstrations and commercialization by providing technically accurate and objective information to key target audiences involved in the use of hydrogen and fuel cells today.
+DOE supports demonstrations and commercialization of hydrogen and fuel cells by providing technically accurate and objective information to key target audiences.
 Here you will find basic information resources to help you learn more about hydrogen—and Increase Your H2IQ!—as well as course materials and links to additional information for safety and code officials, state and local government representatives, potential end users, and students and educators of all levels.

 The office's National Geothermal Academy is a four-week intensive summer course in all aspects of geothermal energy development and utilization for undergraduate and graduate-level students pursuing advanced education in geothermal science and professionals seeking specialized knowledge in the field.
 Modules include Geothermal Geology and Geochemistry, Geothermal Geophysics, Reservoir Engineering, and more.
 DOE also seeks to advance geothermal education through the National Geothermal Student Competition—an annual contest among the nation's leading universities that solicits cutting-edge research and analysis from student teams as it sparks interest in geothermal careers.
 The office will be releasing updated information on the 2013 National Geothermal Student Competition in the near future; please visit the National Geothermal Student Competition site for information on last year's Competition, in which students developed professional-quality research reports using exploration technologies to further geothermal power development of the Snake River Plain in Idaho.